shelleyolivia/learn-tutorials/network-documentation/near/tutorials/near-registry-dapp.md

 // --- contract code goes below

 /**
- * Adds a new entry under the name of the sender's account id.\
+ * Adds a new entry under the name of the sender's account id.
- * NOTE: This is a change method.
-Which means it will modify the state.\
+ * NOTE: This is a change method, which means it will modify the state.
  * But right now we don't distinguish them with annotations yet.
  */
 export function addEntry(title: string, description: string, url: string): void {